testerbot00000/dea-1/docs/docs/commands.md

 ---------------- | -------------- | -------
-Crate|View all information of a crate.|`$crate <crate>` Item|View all information of an item.|`$item <item>` Items|View a list of all items.|`$items` Opencrate|Open a crate!|`$opencrate <crate> [quantity]`
+Crate|View all information of a crate.|`$crate <crate>` Item|View all information of an item.|`$item <item>` Itemleaderboards|View the users with the highest quantity of items.|`$itemleaderboards` Items|View a list of all items.|`$items` Opencrate|Open a crate!|`$opencrate <crate> [quantity]`